joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

 Phylogenetic placement of the SAGs and MAGs within the acI lineage, relative to other sequenced actinobacterial genomes in the class Actinobacteria [@Gao2012].
-The tree was built using RAxML [@Stamatakis2014] from a concatenated alignment of single-copy marker genes [@Darling2014].
-The class Acidimicrobiia forms the outgroup.
+The tree was built using RAxML [@Stamatakis2014] from a concatenated alignment of protein sequences from 37 single-copy marker genes [@Darling2014].
+The order Actinomycetales forms the outgroup.
+In addition, Supplemental Figure S1 shows the position of the acI lineage relative to other orders within the class Actinobacteria.

 &nbsp;